Independent politician: Bulgaria

 The President of Bulgaria Rumen Radev is an independent with support from the Bulgarian Socialist Party.
 Radev was elected in the 2016 presidential election.
 An independent politician can enter into parliament only if they gather enough votes to pass the 4% threshold, thus behaving like political parties.
-However they can be part of a civic quota of a given party.
+However, they can be part of a civic quota of a given party.
 Civic quotas are lists of independents candidates, who are represented on a given party's electoral list, without directly joining the party.
 Every party has the capability to invite independent candidates into their lists, without forcing them to join the party itself.

 Croatia

 After an inconclusive election in 2015, Tihomir Orešković was named the first non-partisan Prime Minister of Croatia.

 Estonia

-All Estonian presidents are forced to retire from any political party they may be in.
+All Estonian presidents are forced to relinquish membership from any political party they may be in.

 Finland

-Marshal C. G. E. Mannerheim, who served as the President of Finland from 1944 to 1946, did not want to be affiliated with any party.
+Marshal C. G. E. Mannerheim, who served as the president of Finland from 1944 to 1946, did not want to be affiliated with any party.
 As the state regent/caretaker from December 1918 to July 1919, Mannerheim also stood as an independent in the July 1919 presidential election against the National Progressive's candidate Kaarlo Juho Ståhlberg, who won.

-Also, after serving six years on his first term as the 12th President of Finland in the National Coalition Party from 2012 to 2018, Sauli Niinistö was elected for his second term in 2018 after running as an independent candidate.
+Also, after serving six years on his first term as the 12th president of Finland in the National Coalition Party from 2012 to 2018, Sauli Niinistö was elected for his second term in 2018 after running as an independent candidate.
 Sauli Niinistö's status as an independent/non-partisan president has been attributed to his historical approval ratings and popularity, which stood at 90% favorable in July 2021 of which 52% said that Niinistö had handled the presidency "Very favorably".